jdkendall/budget-buddy/README.md

 ## Features

- _In the works!_
+- **Transaction Tracking**: Log daily transactions and categorize them for better financial management.

 ## Planned Features

-- **Transaction Tracking**: Log daily transactions and categorize them for better financial management.
+- **Transaction Editing**: Edit your transactions after entering them into the ledger!
+(Revolutionary technology!)
+- **Custom Categories**: Create new categories or use the presets.
 - **Budget Goals**: Set monthly or yearly budget goals and track your progress.
 - **Spending Insights**: Visualize your spending habits with intuitive charts and graphs.
 - **Alerts & Notifications**: Get notified when you're close to your budget limit or when unusual spending is detected.